deep-thought-labs/drive/docs/quick-start.md

 sudo ufw status numbered
 ```

+---

+### Option 2: Using firewalld (Recommended for CentOS/RHEL/Fedora)

+**What is firewalld?**
+firewalld (Firewall Daemon) is a dynamic firewall manager that uses zones and services to manage firewall rules.
+It's the default firewall tool on CentOS, RHEL, and Fedora systems.
+It provides more advanced features like runtime configuration changes without losing connections.

 **Installing firewalld (if not already installed):**

 firewalld is usually pre-installed on CentOS/RHEL/Fedora systems.
-To check if it's installed:
+If it's not installed:

 ```bash
 # Check if firewalld is installed